-We presented LatticeNet, a novel method for semantic segmentation of point clouds.
+We presented LatticeNet, a novel method for point cloud segmentation.
 A sparse permutohedral lattice allows us to efficiently process large point clouds.
 The usage of PointNet together with a data-dependent interpolation alleviates the quantization issues of other methods.
-Experiments on three datasets show state-of-the-art results, at a reduced time and memory budget.
-In the future, we would like to incorporate temporal information into our model in order to process sequential data.
+Experiments on four datasets show state-of-the-art results, at a reduced time and memory budget.